SixArm/swagger-starter/README.md

 We make these adjustments:

-  * Edit `index.html` to make it more user-friendly for novices, and independent of the Swagger "Pet Store" demo.
+  * Edit `index.html` to make it easier for novices, and to remove the "Pet Store" demo.

-  * Remove unneeded directories and files, such as `fonts` and `typography.css`.
+  * Delete unneeded directories and files, such as `fonts` and `typography.css`.

   * Move the swagger-*.js files to the `lib` directory.

-Our goal is to have a simple way to serve a standalone Swagger file, without an extras such as fonts, images, code generation, etc.

 ## Work In Progress